babelthuap/blog/source/_posts/permutations.md

   - algorithms
 ---

-Today I'll be tackling the problem of **generating all permutations of a given array**.
+Today I'll be tackling the problem of **generating all permutations of an array**.
 This is a fun problem to solve using recursion.
 I will assume that you are familiar with JavaScript.

 TL;DR &rarr; There's a JS Bin sample of working code at the end of this post.